 3133.
-To accept tender(s) or bid(s) for the carrying out of works for the Council, the purchase, leasing or hiring of goods, materials and equipment by the Council, or the supply of services to the Council, where the estimated contract value does not exceed £250,000 or where it does exceed £250,000 with the agreement of the Deputy Chief Executive and City Treasurer and, in the case of Chapter 3A Officers, the approval of the Chief Officer to whom the Chapter 3A Officer reports. the written approval of a member of the Council's Strategic Management Team, (as specified in Part 8 of the Constitution) provided in all cases that budget provision must be available.
+To accept tender(s) or bid(s) for the carrying out of works for the Council, the purchase, leasing or hiring of goods, materials and equipment by the Council, or the supply of services to the Council, where the estimated contract value does not exceed £250,000 or where it does exceed £250,000 with the agreement of the Deputy Chief Executive and City Treasurer and, in the case of Chapter 3A Officers, the approval of a member of the Council's Strategic Management Team, (as specified in Part 8 of the Constitution) provided in all cases that budget provision must be a variable.